IronGreninja/tdl/README.md

 ### TODO

-- [ ] Add option to delete done items.
+- [ ] Add option to mark done items in bulk.